NovySan/unl-digifab/sessions/week12b.md

 - Use the servo to control two knobs.

 ### Homework
 Finish _Making Things Move_.
-(Due Monday).
-Be ready to demo on Monday.
+(Due NEXT Wednesday).
+Be ready to demo on next Wednesday.

 ## Reference
 - [TK]